 Janine MacLachlan is a farm groupie and local food advocate with a passion for small farms, where food is produced by people who care for the earth.

-A few of her food highlights:
+A few food highlights:

 Enjoyed award-winning success as public relations exec specializing in food and wine clients, including Land O’Lakes butter, Quaker oatmeal, California Wine.

 Worked with food luminaries like legendary Julia Child, dessert doyenne and part-time Parisian Dorie Greenspan, Ina Garten of Barefoot Contessa fame (and the list goes on).